 Experts have stated that moderate levels of caffeine have not been found to have a negative effect on pregnancy.
 The definition of moderate varies anywhere from 150 mg – 300 mg a day.

 How much is too much?

 The less caffeine you consume, the better.
 Some experts say more than 150 mg of caffeine a day is too much, while others say more than 300 mg a day is too much.
-Black Hills Parent’s Events Coordinator, Kayla Schmalz, had to choose during her recent pregnancy.
+Black Hills Family’s Events Coordinator, Kayla Schmalz, had to choose during her recent pregnancy.
 “When I found out I was pregnant I knewI needed to cut back on caffeine.
 I found information that says caffeine is totally fine and that it is the worst thing you could consume.
 With my provider’s advice, I decided to compromise and order half-caf lattes.”

 Avoiding caffeine as much as possible is your safest course of action.
 If you must get your fix, discuss this with your provider to make the healthiest choice.